reshmiramesh07/Inspirit-AI-DNA-Detectives/README.md

-# inspirit-ai
+# Inspirit AI Scholars: DNA Detectives
-Inspirit AI DNA Detectives
+A model that traces the geographic origins of various COVID-19 strains